Don Pyke, Senior Coach

 Paul Thomas, Defence Development Coach

 One of the SANFL's most revered and successful players, Thomas joined Adelaide's development department ahead of the 2016 season.
 He began his career as a skilful half-back flanker before dominating as a tough midfielder for much of his 15-year career with Central District.
 Thomas also played eight AFL games at Essendon, but is fondly remembered for his time at Elizabeth where he won six premierships, two best and fairests and a Magarey Medal.
 A qualified teacher, Thomas helped establish the junior football academy at Trinity College and also managed the football program at Henley High School for several years.
-Thomas will be a welcome addition to Adelaide’s SANFL coaching panel in 2016 and will also oversee the development of the Club’s young defenders.
+Thomas was a welcome addition to Adelaide’s SANFL coaching panel in 2016 and will continue to oversee the development of the Club’s young defenders in his second season in the coaches' box.

 Playing career: Eight games for Essendon, 269 SANFL games for Central District